The Center for Investigative Reporting: Awards and recognition

 In 2012, CIR received the MacArthur Award for Creative and Effective Leadership.
-The award is a monetary prize from the John D. and Catherine T. MacArthur Foundation.
+The award was a monetary prize from the John D. and Catherine T. MacArthur Foundation.
 CIR received a prize of $1 million.
 Executive Director Robert Rosenthal explained that the money would go toward new forms of video distribution.
-CIR also plans to improve its technology and create a fund for future innovative projects.

-CIR stories have received numerous journalism awards, including the Gerald Loeb Award, the Edward R. Murrow Award, the Hillman Prize, the Alfred I. duPont-Columbia University Silver Baton, the George Polk Award, Emmy Award, Scripps Howard Award, the Sigma Delta Chi Award (from the Society of Professional Journalists), and numerous Investigative Reporters and Editors Awards.
-Additionally, the Reveal radio show and podcast received a Peabody Award in 2013 for "The VA's Opiate Overload" and in 2018 for “Kept Out” and “Monumental Lies.”
+CIR stories received numerous journalism awards, including the Gerald Loeb Award, the Edward R. Murrow Award, the Hillman Prize, the Alfred I. duPont-Columbia University Silver Baton, the George Polk Award, Emmy Award, Scripps Howard Award, the Sigma Delta Chi Award (from the Society of Professional Journalists), and numerous Investigative Reporters and Editors Awards.
+The Reveal radio show and podcast received a Peabody Award in 2013 for "The VA's Opiate Overload" and in 2018 for “Kept Out” and “Monumental Lies.”
 The film Heroin(e), on the opioid epidemic in West Virginia, was nominated for an Academy Award for best documentary short in 2018.

-CIR has been a finalist for the Pulitzer Prize five times.
+CIR was a finalist for the Pulitzer Prize five times.
 In 2012, "On Shaky Ground," an investigation into seismic safety in California public schools, was a finalist for the Pulitzer Prize in Local Reporting.
 In 2013, “Broken Shield,” an investigation into California state police’s inability to solve crimes against severely disabled patients at state developmental centers, was a finalist for the Pulitzer Prize in Public Service.
 In 2018, “All Work, No Pay,” a major investigation into work camps operating under the guise of drug rehabilitation facilities, was a finalist for the Pulitzer Prize for National Reporting.
 In 2019, “Kept Out,” an investigation on Redlining in the mortgage industry, was a finalist for the Pulitzer Prize in Explanatory Reporting.
 CIR was a finalist in Explanatory Reporting again, in 2020, for “Amazon: Behind the Smiles,” an investigation into high worker injury rates in Amazon warehouses.